+Multi-loop scattering amplitudes in gauge theories are intricate functions of the external momenta.
+In certain kinematic limits, however, gauge-theory amplitudes exhibit enhanced symmetries that lead to remarkably simpler functional structures.
+A particularly important situation arises when one or more external momenta become either soft or collinear.
+In these limits, the amplitude factorizes into a universal emission factor and a lower-point hard amplitude.

+In QCD, soft amplitudes capture the universal behavior of scattering processes in the limit where partons carry vanishing energy.
+Their universality implies process independence, making them powerful tools for extracting information common to all QCD reactions.
+Soft amplitudes constitute the essential amplitude-level building blocks of soft functions in effective field theories, which govern the factorization of soft-sensitive cross sections.
+Prominent examples include the soft functions for the threshold production of Drell-Yan lepton pairs \cite{Belitsky:1998tc,Becher:2007ty}, Higgs bosons \cite{Duhr:2013msa,Li:2013lsa,Li:2014afw,Li:2014bfa,Anastasiou:2013mca,Anastasiou:2013srw}, top-quark pairs \cite{Ahrens:2010zv,vonManteuffel:2014mva,Wang:2018vgu}, and direct photons \cite{Becher:2009th}, as well as transverse-momentum-dependent (TMD) observables where soft recoils play a central role \cite{Li:2016ctv,Moult:2018jzp}.

+Furthermore, the study of soft Wilson loops plays a central role for understanding the infrared (IR) structure of gauge theories \cite{Catani:1999ss,Bern:1998sc,Bern:1999ry,Becher:2009cu,Gardi:2009qi,Becher:2009qa,Dixon:2009ur,Almelid:2015jia,Almelid:2017qju,Falcioni:2019nxk}.
+Through their renormalization, soft correlations determine the IR singularity structure of multi-leg amplitudes, which in turn supplies the key ingredients for the resummation of large logarithms.
+For precision QCD phenomenology, soft amplitudes also underpin the subtraction schemes that isolate infrared divergences at higher orders \cite{Catani:2007vq,Gehrmann-DeRidder:2005btv,Currie:2013vh,Czakon:2010td,Boughezal:2011jf,Boughezal:2015dva,Gaunt:2015pea,DelDuca:2016ily,Caola:2017dug,Bertolotti:2022aih}, and provide the universal kernels that govern parton-shower algorithms in Monte Carlo event generators \cite{Buckley:2011ms}.

+In this work, we focus on the leading-power behavior of QCD amplitudes when two soft partons are emitted from an arbitrary number of hard partons.
+At tree level, the double-soft amplitude can be decomposed into an Abelian contribution and an irreducible color-dipole correlation \cite{Catani:1999ss}.
+We derive the one-loop quantum corrections to this tree-level double-soft amplitude, providing explicit results for both gluon and quark emissions.
+Combined with existing results for the two-loop single-soft amplitude, which captures correlations among up to three hard partons \cite{Duhr:2013msa,Li:2013lsa,Li:2016ctv,Moult:2018jzp,Dixon:2019lnw}, and the tree-level triple-soft radiation \cite{Catani:2019nqv}, our results complete the picture of N$^3$LO soft correlations involving multiple hard lines at the amplitude level.
+This provides the theoretical foundation for studying soft correlations in collider observables with multiple jets \cite{Gao:2019ojf}.

-The outline of the paper is as follows.
-In section~\ref{sec:Tree}, we present the definition of a soft amplitude in terms of Wilson line and review known results at tree level.
-In section~\ref{sec:LOOP} we present explicit expressions for double soft gluons and double soft quarks amplitudes in color space.
-In section~\ref{sec:SDE} we go to explain a novel approach of calculating master integrals and later in section~\ref{sec:AC} perform analytical continuation to different relevant kinematic configurations.
-We have tried to present the material as elementary as possible, for readers not familiar with the formalism we have provided a detailed introduction in appendix.
+The remainder of this paper is organized as follows.
+In Section \ref{sec:Tree}, we define the soft amplitude in terms of Wilson lines and review the known tree-level results.
+Section \ref{sec:LOOP} presents explicit one-loop expressions for the double-soft gluon and quark amplitudes in color space.
+In Section \ref{sec:SDE}, we introduce a novel approach for evaluating the relevant master integrals, and in Section \ref{sec:AC}, we perform the analytic continuation to all physically relevant kinematic configurations.